 There is a lot of complexity and technology that goes into business continuity planning (BCP) software and tools.
-Whereas disaster recovery (DR) products are involved with recovering data and applications following a massive data loss, cyberattack, or disaster, BCP tools take things a stage further.
+Whereas disaster recovery (DR) products are involved with recovering data and applications following a massive data loss, cyberattack, or disaster, BCP software take things a stage further.

-BCP software and tools encompass DR and all the aspects of continuity planning, including the documentation of recovery plans, personnel organization, the processes and procedures to be followed, and a whole lot more.
+Business continuity software and tools encompass DR and all the aspects of continuity planning, including the documentation of recovery plans, personnel organization, the processes and procedures to be followed, and a whole lot more.

-Core Functions of Business Continuity Solutions
+What are Core Functions of Business Continuity Software?

 The traditional approach is to always maintain two backup copies of each cycle: one copy onsite and one offsite.
 The sole reason for the onsite copy is to service fast restores.
 When called upon, the backup sets protect against two different needs: operational restore and disaster restore.